lukasnascky/python_ulbra/README.md

   Writing clear and structured solutions for elementary problems.

 > All exercises and materials reflect what was taught during the first semester of the Computer Science course at ULBRA Palmas.

 ---

+## 📘 2nd Semester

+This folder contains the activities developed during the **Laboratory of Programming** course, taught by [Professor Robson F. Gomes](https://buscatextual.cnpq.br/buscatextual/visualizacv.do).

+### 📌 Topics Covered

+- **Programming Structures**
+  Basic building blocks, conditional statements, and repetition structures (`for`, `while`, `if`, etc).

+- **Algorithm Modularization**
+  Development and use of modules and user-defined functions.

+- **Parameter Passing**
+  Understanding value vs. reference when passing parameters to functions.

+- **Data Types**
+  Use of mutable and immutable types and how they behave in memory.

+- **Strings**
+  String manipulation, slicing, and common methods.

+- **Lists**
+  List creation, indexing, iteration, and built-in operations.

+- **Tuples**
+  Tuple structure, immutability, and basic operations.

+- **Dictionaries**
+  Key-value pairs, insertion, deletion, and iteration.

+- **File Handling**
+  Reading from and writing to files using Python’s file operations.

+> All activities are based on content taught during the second semester of the Computer Science course at ULBRA Palmas.

+---